-A CLI Access Attribute of SAMACCOUNTName causes each SAMACCOUNTName attribute to be checked for all objects in the directory for matches when a user logs into the FTD.
+A CLI Access Attribute of SAMACCOUNTName causes each SAMACCOUNTName attribute to be checked for all objects in the directory for matches when a user logs into the threat defense.

-Note that because no base filter is applied to this server, the FTD checks attributes for all objects in the directory indicated by the base distinguished name.
+Note that because no base filter is applied to this server, the threat defense checks attributes for all objects in the directory indicated by the base distinguished name.
 Connections to the server time out after the default time period (or the timeout period set on the LDAP server).